Educational inequality in the United States: Discipline gap

 The discipline gap refers to the overrepresentation of minority students among the differing rates of school discipline, especially in comparison to white students.
-Shifts in disciplinary policy have been attributed to the discipline gap, with African American students bearing the brunt of the subsequent inequalities.
-In recent decades, disciplinary policies meant to strengthen school control over social interactions, such as through the use of zero-tolerance, have been implemented, leading to a large increase of sanctions being levied against students.
-Studies have also suggested that, for Black students, the likelihood of suspension increases in concordance with a rise in the population of Black students in a school's student body, as well as an increased likelihood of facing harsher punishments for behavior.
-Additional research has suggested that African American students are both differentially disciplined and more likely to face harsher punishments relative to white students.
+Shifts in disciplinary policy have been attributed to the discipline gap, with African-American students bearing the brunt of the subsequent inequalities.
+In recent decades, disciplinary policies meant to strengthen school control over social interactions, such as through the use of zero-tolerance, have been implemented, leading to a large increase of sanctions levied against students.
+Studies have also suggested that, for Black students, the likelihood of suspension increases along with a rise in the population of Black students in a school's student body, as well as an increased likelihood of facing harsher punishments for behavior.
+Additional research has suggested that African-American students are both differentially disciplined and more likely to face harsher punishments relative to white students.
 Furthermore, minority students are more often accused of subjective, rather than objective, disciplinary infractions.
-Other minority demographics, such as Latinx and Native American students, face similar disproportionately high rates of school discipline—though relative to data about Black students, these findings have been less consistent.
+Other minority demographics, such as Latino and Native American students, face similar, disproportionately high rates of school discipline—though these findings have been less consistent relative to data about Black students.

-Explanations for the cause of the discipline gap are wide-ranging, as both broad factors and individual actions have been considered as potential sources of the gap.
-On a macrolevel, things like school culture have been suggested to be meaningfully associated with differences in suspension rates.
+Explanations for the cause of the discipline gap are wide-ranging, as both broad factors and individual actions have been considered as potential sources.
+On a macro level, things like school culture have been suggested to be meaningfully associated with differences in suspension rates.
 Conversely, a significant amount of research has been conducted on the micro-interactions that take place between teachers and students.
-The self-efficacy and confidence of teachers inherently influence their interactions with students, which can then shape their methods of classroom management and propensity to discipline students.
+Teachers' self-efficacy and confidence inherently influence their interactions with students, which can then shape their methods of classroom management and propensity to discipline students.
 Moreover, preexisting assumptions or biases about students can also influence a teacher's treatment of their students.
-Additional issues, such as cultural differences, have been identified as further complicating the relationship between teachers and students.
-Most notably, cultural misunderstandings between white teachers and Black students have been found to result in disciplinary action taken disproportionately against Black students.
+Additional issues, such as cultural differences, have been identified as further complications in the relationship between teachers and students.
+Most notably, cultural misunderstandings between white teachers and Black students have been found to result in disproportionate disciplinary action against Black students.
 Research has also indicated that the risk of cultural mishaps may be more pronounced among inexperienced or new teachers.